landonprince/Pixalyze/README.md

   ./pixalyze
  ```
 ## Usage
-- After running the application, enter 'help' to see the full list of commands<br>
+- After running the application, enter 'help' to see the full list of commands
-- Enter 'help [command]' to get information on a specific command<br>
+- Enter 'help [command]' to get information on a specific command
-- Any modifications made to the original image will not persist, enter 'save' to save
 ### Example usage of the Pixalyze application:<br>
 ![Example Usage](example_usage.png)